Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time

 The gravitational Lagrangian four-form consists of curvature $\RRR$ and section $\eee$ in the co-Poincar\'{e} bundle; the definition is given as follows\cite{doi:10.1063/1.4990708,Kurihara_2020}: \begin{definition}[Gravitational Lagrngian] The gravitational Lagrangian and the corresponding action integral are defined as

 where $\Lambda_\mathrm{c}$ is the cosmological constant.
-Integration of the Lagrangian is referred to as the gravitational action, where $\Sigma_4\subseteq\M$ is appropriate closed and oriented subset of the Lorentz manifold. \end{definition}
+Integration of the Lagrangian is referred to as the gravitational action, where $\Sigma_4\subseteq\M$ is appropriate closed and oriented subset of the inertial manifold. \end{definition}

-The cosmological constant has a physical dimension of length inverse squared $[\Lambda_\mathrm{c}]=L^{-2}$ in our units.
-This study sets the Lagrangian form and action integral to null-dimensional object $[\LLL]=[\I]=1$.
-Here, fundamental constants $\hbar\kappa$ appear associated with the gravitational Lagrangian owing to keeping a physical dimension of the Lagrangian to be null.
+The cosmological constant has a physical dimension of $[\Lambda_\mathrm{c}]=L^{-2}$ in our units.
+This study sets the Lagrangian form and action integral to null physical dimension $[\LLL]=[\I]=1$.
+Here, fundamental constants $\hbar\kappa$ appear associated with the gravitational Lagrangian to keep null physical dimension.
 Although the Planck constant appears in the Lagrangian, the theory is still classical. \begin{remark} The gravitational Lagrangian defined by \textbf{Definition \ref{EHLdef}} is equivalent to the standard Einstein--Hilbert Lagrangian

 \end{remark} \begin{proof} The supertrace of the gravitational form squared is provided as

 \textbf{Theorem 4.2} in Ref.\cite{doi:10.1063/1.4990708} and \textbf{Remark 2.1} in Ref.\cite{Kurihara_2020} show that